Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 SAS INFORMATS are used to read, or input data from external files known as Flat Files ASCII files, text files or sequential files).
 The informat will tell SAS on how to read data into SAS variables.

-15) Mention the category in which SAS Informats are placed?
+15) Name types of category in which SAS Informats are placed

 SAS informats are placed in three categories,